waylonggggg/tp/docs/DeveloperGuide.md

 ### Record Attendance

 1. Recording attendance for a student already in a CCA
-    1. Prerequisite: Multiple students in the list (e.g., from previous sample data).
+    1. Prerequisites: Multiple students in the list (e.g., from previous sample data).
 The second student (index `2`) is already in the `Basketball` CCA.
 The `Chess` CCA does not exist and `Dance` CCA is not contained in the first student.
 The second student does not have full attendance in `Basketball` CCA.
     2. Test case: `attend 2 c/Basketball a/1`
    Expected: The second student’s attendance for the `Basketball` CCA is incremented by 1.
 A success message is displayed, indicating that attendance has been updated.
    3. Test case: `attend 2 c/Chess a/1`